Nuclear Medicine Resources

 - International Atomic Energy Agency (IAEA) The IAEA is the world’s center of cooperation in the nuclear field.
 It was set up as the world’s “Atoms for Peace” organization in 1957 within the United Nations family.
 The Agency works with its Member States and multiple partners worldwide to promote safe, secure and peaceful nuclear technologies.
 Organizational Profile The IAEA Secretariat is headquartered at the Vienna International Centre in Vienna, Austria.
 Operational liaison and regional offices are located in Geneva, Switzerland; New York, USA; Toronto, Canada; and Tokyo, Japan.
 The IAEA runs or supports research centers and scientific laboratories in Vienna and Seibersdorf, Austria; Monaco; and Trieste, Italy.
 See Offices and Contacts.
 The IAEA Secretariat is a team of 2200 multi-disciplinary professional and support staff from more than 90 countries.
 The Agency is led by Director General Mohamed ElBaradei and six Deputy Directors General who head the major departments.
 See IAEA Staff.
 AEA programmes and budgets are set through decisions of its policymaking bodies – the 35-member Board of Governors and the General Conference of all Member States.
 Reports on IAEA activities are submitted periodically or as cases warrant to the UN Security Council and UN General Assembly.
 See Policy Bodies.
 IAEA financial resources include the regular budget and voluntary contributions.
 The Regular Budget for 2004 amounts to US $268.5 million.
 The target for voluntary contributions to the Technical Co-operation Fund for 2004 is US $74.75 million.

 - Lund Nuclear Data Service Lund Nuclear Data Service Most services are produced in collaboration with the Isotopes Project, LBNL.
-Maintenance of the service has been discontinued, but existing data are available through the links database.
+Maintenance of the service has been discontinued.

 - Nuclear Medicine Technology Certification BoardThe NMTCB endeavors to promote quality patient care and to serve the public, the profession, and employers by developing and administering psychometrically sound certifications for individuals to enter, continue, and advance in nuclear medicine technology.